-Pete grew up on a farm in the Western Australian Wheatbelt town of Tammin – in his words, “a place so small even if you don’t blink, you’ll miss it”.
-He eventually left the huge wheat silos behind for big city life, going on to study at Aquinas College in Perth, the University of WA (Bachelor of Science) and University of Canberra (Bachelor of Arts).
+Pete grew up on a farm in the Western Australian Wheatbelt town of Tammin, in his words, “a place so small that even if you don’t blink, you’ll miss it”.
+He eventually left the huge wheat silos behind for big city life, going on to study at Aquinas College in Perth, the University of Western Australia (Bachelor of Science) and University of Canberra (Bachelor of Arts).
 However, he remains a country boy at heart.

 A passionate fan of the Australian cricket team and the East Perth and Fitzroy (R.I.P.)
-Football Clubs, Pete lives in Perth suburbia with his wife Kathy and their two cats and three goldfish.
-He’s a strong supporter of environmental and humanitarian causes, including writing quiz night questions for the Perth Cat Haven and participating in the endangered Carnaby’s black cockatoo annual census.
+Football Clubs, Pete is a strong supporter of environmental and animal welfare causes, including writing quiz night questions for the Perth Cat Haven and participating in the endangered Carnaby’s black cockatoo annual census.

 A few more things about Pete …

-- Pete has taught mathematics and statistics at both of his university alma mater, as well as the Canberra Institute of Technology, Murdoch University and (currently) Curtin University, for over 25 years.
+- Pete has taught mathematics and statistics at both of his university alma mater, as well as the Canberra Institute of Technology, Murdoch University and (currently) Curtin University, for almost 30 years.

 - Although lacking any semblance of ability, Pete is passionate about sport, particularly cricket and Aussie Rules footy.
 He was a sports reporter for The Canberra Times and enjoyed a long stint as a sports subeditor/columnist at Perth’s The Sunday Times.

-- A fan of post-apocalyptic science fiction movies, Pete also collects Sir Les Patterson “memorabilia” and enjoys travelling to culturally diverse countries like India and Saudi Arabia.
+- A fan of post-apocalyptic science fiction movies, Pete also collects Sir Les Patterson “memorabilia” and has enjoyed travelling to culturally diverse countries such as Egypt, India, Saudi Arabia, Thailand and Vietnam.

-- In addition to his obsession with cats, Pete has a passion for birds, including black cockatoos (Carnaby, Baudin and Red-Tail), mischievous corellas and laconic ibises.
+- In addition to having a great love of cats, Pete has a passion for birds, including black cockatoos (Carnaby, Baudin and Red-Tail), mischievous corellas and laconic ibises.